- 1 General

 This is only an experimental feature that was added for free.
 The current example in extra/ConferenceApp can’t handle unexpected disconnects and is not suitable for use in production.

 It is possible to create more reliable conference applications by using IMediaNetwork instead of ICall giving each user their own address.
 It will remain a feature only for experimental use though.

 How many users can I have in a single conference call?

 There is no clear limit to this.
 You can connect as many users as you want to but that doesn’t mean their system and network connection is able to handle it.
 The asset will fundamentally work on a peer to peer basis.
 A conference call between 10 users means that each users need to download & decode 9 video and audio streams while also uploading & encoding 9 video and audio streams.
 This can work with a low resolution but will likely fail with 1080p even on modern systems.
 Also note that WebRTC will attempt to reduce the quality if it detects a network or CPU overload.

 In the end the only way to determine the maximum number is to test it with your specific setup and use case.
 For this reason all sample application in the asset support being duplicated multiple times in a single scene and on a single system.
 This way you can easily simulate specific use cases without the need of 10 different devices.

 You can have a look at the CallApp.CreateMediaConfig.
 There you can set a minimal, maximal and ideal resolution for your use case.
 It isn’t possible to enforce a specific resolution though due to differences in browsers, operation systems and video devices.

 How do I change the microphone / speaker (Windows)?

 The system uses the default microphone/speaker currently.
 In windows this is the device set as “Default Communication Device”.
-(Right click onto the audio symbol -> Choose “Recording devices” for Microphone or “Playback devices” for speaker ->Right click on the device you want to use -> choose Default Communication Device)
+(Control Panel -> Sound -> Choose “Recording devices” for Microphone or “Playback devices” for speaker ->Right click on the device you want to use -> choose Default Communication Device)